-Given the various solutions in the asymptotic approaches, it is easy to evaluate their predictions of the corresponding non-linear density contrast $\delta_\NL$, defined as \be \delta_\NL (t) +1 = |x_\NL(t)|^{-3} \,. \ee Here, $x_\NL(t) = r_\NL(t)/a(t)$ is the comoving trajectory, where the subscript ``NL'' stands for a given non-linear model prediction.
+Given the various solutions in the asymptotic approaches, it is easy to evaluate their predictions of the corresponding nonlinear density contrast $\delta_\NL$, defined as \be \delta_\NL (t) +1 = |x_\NL(t)|^{-3} \,. \ee Here, $x_\NL(t) = r_\NL(t)/a(t)$ is the comoving trajectory, where the subscript ``NL'' stands for a given nonlinear model prediction.
 Simple examples for this are

 where $\delta_{\rm lin} := (3\epsilon/10) a$, and we note that $k = 3\epsilon/10$.
 Note that by construction, the leading-order Taylor expansion of the r.h.s.\ is always $1+\delta_{\rm lin} + O(\delta_{\rm lin}^2)$.
 Equation~\eqref{eq:Bernie} traces back to work by Bernardeau~\cite{Bernardeau:1992,Bernardeau:1994,Bernardeau:1995} (it is a fit except in the limit $\Omega, \Lambda \to 0$), and the appearing parameter was originally set to $\alpha=3/2$.
 Later on, it was found that the value of $\alpha=5/3$ produces a better fit (see e.g.\ \cite{Protogeros:1997,Mohayaee:2006,2008MNRAS.386..407L,Klypin:2018}).
-This formula has seen widespread use when relating linear and non-linear densities, see e.g.\ Ref.\,\cite{Mohayaee:2006}, but particularly also to correct LPT-displacements on small scales in hybrid methods, see e.g.\ Ref.\,\cite{Kitaura:2013}.
+This formula has seen widespread use when relating linear and nonlinear densities, see e.g.\ Ref.\,\cite{Mohayaee:2006}, but particularly also to correct LPT displacements on small scales in hybrid methods, see e.g.\ Ref.\,\cite{Kitaura:2013}.